Find Affordable College Courses

 $8,815 Average Tuition & Fees

-SUNY Cortland landed the #6 spot in the 2023 rankings for the best value anthropology programs.
-Located in the town of Cortland, SUNY Cortland is a public school with a moderately-sized student population.
+SUNY Cortland did quite well in this year’s ranking of the best value schools for anthropology students.
+It came in at #6 on the list.
+Located in the town of Cortland, SUNY Cortland is a public school with a medium-sized student population.

 As a testament to the quality of education it offers, SUNY Cortland also is in the top 20% of our Best Anthropology Schools in New York ranking.